-From outside, if equipped, use the Remote Keyless Entry (RKE) transmitter or the key in the driver door.
+From outside, use the Remote Keyless Entry (RKE) transmitter or the key in the driver door.

-From inside, use the power door locks.
+From inside, use the power door locks or push down or pull up on the manual door locks.

 From inside, pull the door handle once to unlock the door.
 Pull again to open the door.